sergioahp/logit-amplification/writeup/main.typ

     ),
   ),
   abstract: [
-  This work explores logit amplification as a technique for understanding and amplifying behavioral differences between model versions without requiring additional training components such as sparse crosscoders.
+  This work explores model diff amplification as a technique for understanding and amplifying behavioral differences between model versions without requiring additional training components such as sparse crosscoders.
 This approach provides a framework to "diff models as one diffs code," offering insights